-On January 1, 2010, the Fund converted to the Corporation pursuant to the Arrangement with CellFor Inc. which allowed for the conversion of the Fund from an income trust to a corporation.
+On January 1, 2010, Acadian Timber Income Fund (the "Fund") converted to the Company pursuant to a plan of arrangement under the Canada Business Corporations Act (the "Arrangement") with CellFor Inc. which allowed for the conversion of the Fund from an income trust to a corporation.